akka/akka-management/docs/src/main/paradox/discovery.md

 * This module does not support running multiple Akka nodes (i.e. multiple JVMs) per EC2 instance, because it separates cluster members by their EC2 IP address.

 * You can change the default tag key from "service" to something else.
 This can be done via `application.conf`, by setting `akka.discovery.aws-api-ec2-tag-based.tag-key` to something else.
     ```
     akka.discovery.aws-api-ec2-tag-based.tag-key = "akka-cluster"
     ```

-* If your service is running in a docker container, you will need to configure akka management with a separete IPs for binding and discovery.
+* If your service is running in a docker container, you will need to configure akka management with separate IPs for binding and discovery.
 This is because akka management needs to _bind_ to the internal docker IP, but will _discover_ the "host" IP (the EC2 private IP) on the AWS API.
-See @ref:[Basic Configuration](akka-management.md) on how to separete the bind IP from the discovery IP.
+See @ref:[Basic Configuration](akka-management.md) on how to separate the bind IP from the discovery IP.

 Demo:

 * A working demo app is available in the [bootstrap-joining-demo](https://github.com/akka/akka-management/tree/master/bootstrap-joining-demo/aws-api-ec2) folder.